bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 Typical usage involves one of the following:
 1. Use one of the convenience functions in `wkof.turbo.on.common` if one meets your requirements.
-2. Pass one or more URLs to the method in `wkof.turbo.on.turbo` that will be used.
+2. Pass one or more URLs to the method in `wkof.turbo.on.event` that will be used.
    - URLs can be passed using a `urls` property in the object passed to the `options` parameter
      - For example, `{urls: myUrl}` or `{urls: [myUrl1, myUrl2]}`
    - Inputs for the urls property can be a `string`, a `RegExp`, or an array consisting of a mixture of those.